-Finally, the proposed development will provide for additional recreation activities of benefit to the new residents as well as existing residents.
+In addition, the proposed development will provide for recreation activities of benefit to the new residents.
 Currently, the former golf course clubhouse is shuttered and only contributes to the existing blighted conditions previously discussed.
-As part of this application, plans are being submitted to expand and enhance the clubhouse building to provide a variety of health and recreation activities to be utilized by the new residents with provisions for additional memberships for other Boca Del Mar residents.
-The expanded recreation building with activities geared to current times will be an added attraction to the variety of uses currently existing in Boca Del Mar.
+As part of this application, plans are being submitted to enhance the clubhouse building to provide a variety of health and recreation activities to be utilized by the new residents.
+The renovated recreation building with activities geared to current times will be an added attraction to the variety of uses currently existing in Boca Del Mar.